mvolkmann/blog/src/python/python-compared-to-js.md

 To ignore an exception in Python, include a `pass` statement in an `except` block.

-There are many builtin Python exception classes.
+There are many built-in Python exception classes.
 The base class of all of them is `Exception`.
-Names of builtin exception classes end in "Error".
+Names of built-in exception classes end in "Error".
 Custom exception classes should do the same.

 ## JSON